getgrav/grav-learn/pages/01.basics/05.grav-configuration/docs.md

     - **markdown**: Enable or disable the processing of markdown on the front end.
 Can be set `true` or `false`.
     - **twig**: Enable or disable the processing of twig on the front end.
 Can be set `true` or `false`.
 * **twig_first**: Process Twig before markdown when processing both on a page.
 Can be set `true` or `false`.
+* **never_cache_twig**: Enabling this will allow you to add a processing logic that can change dynamically on each page load, rather than caching the results and storing it for each page load.
+This can be enabled/disabled site-wide in the **system.yaml**, or on a specific page.
+Can be set `true` or `false`.
 * **events**:
     - **page**: Enable page-level events.
 Can be set `true` or `false`.
     - **twig**: Enable Twig-level events.
 Can be set `true` or `false`.